Flatiron Research Fellow, Center for Computational Quantum Physics

 Directed by Antoine Georges and co-directed by Andrew Millis, the Center for Computational Quantum Physics (CCQ) is a leading international center for the study of equilibrium and non-equilibrium many-body quantum systems, with applications to condensed matter physics, materials science, chemistry and related fields.
 The development of the concepts, algorithms and code libraries needed to advance the field is fundamental to the work of the center.
 Research projects currently pursued at CCQ cover a broad range of methods and interest, see: https://www.simonsfoundation.org/flatiron/center-for-computational-quantum-physics/

-CCQ currently comprises more than 40 scientists at various career stages from recent Ph.D.s through senior scientists, also including data scientists, support staff and scientific visitors, and is planning to grow to 50+.
-The institute has a vigorous visitor and workshop programs and strong interactions with scientists from neighboring institutions.
+CCQ currently comprises more than 45 research and data scientists at career stages from recent Ph.D.s through senior scientists, as well as support staff, visiting scientists, and affiliated graduate students and interns.
+The institute has vigorous visitor and workshop programs and strong interactions with scientists from neighboring institutions.

-Flatiron research fellows in CCQ are individuals at the postdoctoral level with a strong background in one or more of the following areas: theoretical condensed matter physics, computational physics, materials science, theoretical chemistry, applied mathematics and computer science.
-Reporting to research scientists or the Center Director or co-Director as appropriate, Flatiron research fellows work on developing new concepts, algorithms, and codes needed to understand the many-particle quantum problem, and on the physical and chemical properties of systems requiring this new understanding.
-Fellows are expected to disseminate their results through scientific publication, participation in conferences, workshops, and seminars, and through mentorship of undergraduate and graduate students.
+Flatiron research fellows in CCQ are individuals at the postdoctoral level with backgrounds in one or more of the following areas: theoretical condensed matter physics, computational physics, materials science, theoretical chemistry, applied mathematics and computer science.
+Reporting to Research Scientists, Data Scientists, or the Center Director/co-Director as appropriate, Flatiron research fellows work on developing new concepts, algorithms, and codes needed to understand the many-particle quantum problem, and on the physical and chemical properties of systems requiring this new understanding.
+Fellows are expected to disseminate their results through scientific publication, production of open-source software, participation in conferences, workshops, and seminars, and through mentorship of undergraduate and graduate students as appropriate.

-The initial appointment would be for two years, with the possibility of renewal for a third year, contingent on performance.
-The CCQ is in New York City and the anticipated start date is between July 2021 and December 2021.
+The initial appointments are generally for two years, with the possibility of renewal for a third year, contingent on performance.
+FRFs may be eligible for subsidized housing within walking distance of the CCQ.
+The anticipated start date is between July 2022 and December 2022.

 Responsibilities include but are not limited to:

-This position will be based, and have a principle office or workspace, at the foundation in New York City.
+This position will be based, and have a principal office or workspace, at the foundation's offices in New York City.

 Related Skills & Other Requirements

-- Ability to do original and outstanding theoretical/computational research in condensed matter physics, chemistry or a related field;
+Ability to do original and outstanding theoretical/computational research in condensed matter physics, chemistry, applied mathematics, computer science, or a related field;

-- Expertise in computational methods, data analysis, software and algorithm development, modeling, machine learning or scientific simulation;
+Expertise in computational methods, data analysis, software and algorithm development, modeling, machine learning, high-performance and parallel computing, or scientific simulation;

 REQUIRED APPLICATION MATERIALS